 - Expert witnesses.
 Depending on the disputes with the insurance company, you may need to retain a medical, economic, or another type of expert to resolve the dispute with them and settle your claim.

-If a family member or you were injured in a dog attack, you need the help of an experienced dog bite lawyer to collect the evidence you need and fight with the insurance company for the compensation you deserve for your injuries.
+If you or a family member were injured in a dog attack, you need the help of an experienced San Diego dog bite lawyer to collect the evidence you need and fight with the insurance company for the compensation you deserve for your injuries.
 To find out how I can assist you, fill out my convenient online form to schedule your free consultation today.